crawl/crawl/crawl-ref/docs/crawl_manual.rst

   spellcasting, but is sometimes also used for the evoking and invoking of many other special abilities.
 They are displayed in the same way as hit points;
   nothing bad happens if these drop to zero, except, of course, that you can't cast any spells.
-Resting restores these, too.
-It is difficult to have more than 50 magic points without using external devices.
+Resting also restores your reserves of magic.

 Next come your defences.
 For all of them, more is better.